jooray/barcode-payment-slovakia/README.md

 variable symbol 1234, empty constant symbol (every field that is empty or nulls is to be filled by used) and amount of 5.00 euros (the last argument is in cents).

+If you want to convert the .eps to pdf, use this command:

+ps2pdf -dEPSCrop thecode.eps thecode.pdf

 Setup
 -----